jimburton/scrabble/chapters/Chapter2.md

 # Chapter Two: Validating moves

 The code corresponding to this version of the project is in the branch `chapter2`.

-In this chapter we develop an error checking style that will serve as a good design for the entire application.
+In this chapter we introduce monadic error checking, leading to a design for the entire application.
 It will allow us to thread the state of the game through a long and growing series of computations without having to worry at each stage about whether anything went wrong.

+We are going to introduce a lot of functions that relate specifically to boards, so we create a new module for that, and refactor the dictionary code into new modules too.

+**TODO source tree**

 ## Checking the structure and position of words

-We can place words onto the board, so now we want to check whether doing so is valid.
+Now that we can place words onto the board, we want to check whether doing so is valid.
 The rules about word placement are as follows:

 + Words are at least two letters long.
-+ Words must fit on the board.
++ Words must be actually on the board.
 + A word must be continuous and either horizontal or vertical.
 + The first word must cross the centre square, while subsequent words must connect with an existing word.